SF-WDI-LABS/tunely-angular/docs/sprint2.md

     console.log('There was an error getting the data', response);
   });
   ```
-1. Now reload your page.
+1. now reload your page.
 WOW! the page is populated with data from the server!
 How easy...

 ## `POST` some data
-1. Let's flesh out the `newAlbum` form.
+1. let's flesh out the `newAlbum` form.
 Create a form that has fields for Album Name and Artist Name; optionally Genres (separated by commas) and Release Date.
 1. Angular allows us to call functions from our `html`!
 In `<form>`, let's add a `submit` handler like so

   ```html